michealespinola/syno.plexupdate/README.md

 ### Automatically Update Plex Media Server on the Synology NAS platform

 This script takes into account many if not all of the issues I have previously read about for automatically updating Plex on the Synology NAS platform.
 This is a heavily-modified/overhauled version of the "[martinorob/plexupdate](https://github.com/martinorob/plexupdate)" script, with the specific intent to simplify its use to not require any Bash script variable editing or SSH access to the Synology NAS.
 This script originally started as a simple fork, but over the generations has turned into a wholly different script aside from the core task of updating Plex Media Server.
-The "fork" has been officially discontinued because it no longer resembles the original code, and has different support requirements.
+The "fork" has been officially discontinued because it no longer resembles the original script, and has different support requirements.

 Everything you need to do to get this script running is accomplishable via the most basic DSM web administration by dropping this script onto the NAS and configuring a scheduled Task.
-This script is specifically for the update of the official Synology package of the Plex Media Server.
+This script is specifically for the update of the official Synology package of the Plex Media Server as released by Plex GmbH.
 This script utilizes Synology’s built-in tools to self-determine everything it needs to know about where Plex is located, how to update it, and to notify the system of updates or failures to the update process.
 If Plex is installed and properly configured, you will not have to edit this script for any details about the installation location of Plex.
 Public or Beta Update Channel update selection follows what you have configured in the Plex Media Server general settings.

 Although only personally tested on my DS1019+, this script has been written with the intent to work on any compatible Synology platform.
 It reads your hardware architecture from the system and matches it against what is compatible with Plex.
 If its a part of the official Plex public or beta channel, this script will update it.